apollographql/federation/atlas/readme.md

 `@from(type: "users.User")` references a type from somewhere in the graph.
 Maybe it's defined in this file.
 Maybe it's defined in a nearby file.
 Or maybe it's defined extremely elsewhere, as part of another graph with wholly different owners.
 Regardless, this is the question for us: what does `users.User` mean?
 Does it refer to anything, and what is that thing, what fields does it have, what endpoints can serve it, and so on?

 In particular, the compiler needs to be able to retrieve at least:
-- **a uri.** some universal identifier for the resolved type distinguishing it from all other types named `User`, in this or any other atlas.
+- **a unique id** that distinguishes this type from all other types named `User`, in this or any other atlas.
-- **a set of fields for this type.** including all applied extensions, and so on.
-At a minimum, the compiler needs this information in order to emit the type into the generated `gql`
+- **a set of fields for this type** including fields declared in applied extensions.
+The compiler ultimately needs this information in order to emit the type into the generated graphql.
-- **metadata about this type (i.e. directives).** which may alter the way it's compiled
+- **metadata about this type (i.e. directives)** which may alter the way it's compiled
-- **transitive dependencies.** all of the above for types referenced from every field, and their fields, and so on.
+- **all of the above for transitive dependencies** such as the types referenced via fields and field inputs

 ### Support language servers